Add these questions to your interview checklist.

 10. How did you get to your role?

 Asking deeply personal or intrusive questions won't get you high marks on the interview.
 However, most professionals enjoy sharing their career journey.
 Ask what first attracted the hiring manager to this company and what the career path has been like.

 11. Do you have the tools and resources to do your job well?

 Asking this question in an interview can give you insight into the challenges the hiring manager has in doing his or her job.
 Resources trickle down, so if the hiring manager is pressed for time, dealing with an unusually tight budget, or is short on human capital, you will be affected as well.

 12. Do you feel that your opinions count?

 Having an opportunity to contribute is one of the key indicators of job satisfaction and team performance.
 If your hiring manager feels heard, appreciated, and valued for his or her input, chances are the same will translate into your position.

 13. Is there anything I have said that makes you doubt I would be a great fit for this position?

-Asking this question at the close of the interview can feel terrifying.
-After all, you are asking whether there is any reason why the hiring manager wouldn’t want to extend you an offer.
-However, if you have the courage to ask this, you stand to gain a better sense of the next steps in the process and an opportunity to address any reservations that the hiring manager might have about your candidacy while you still have his or her attention.
+Asking this question at the end of an interview can feel terrifying.
+After all, you are asking whether there is any reason why the hiring manager wouldn't want to extend you an offer.
+However, if you have the courage to ask this, you stand to gain a better sense of the next steps in the hiring process and an opportunity to address any reservations that the hiring manager might have about your candidacy while you still have his or her attention.

 Bonus: Questions you should never ask during an interview